citp/privacy-policy-historical/b/bu/bud/budgettravel.com.md

 This privacy policy is effective as of May 20, 2008.

 All rights reserved.
-Copyright © 2010.
-Newsweek Budget Travel, Inc.
+Copyright © 2010 Intellitravel Media, Inc.